Self-Managed vs. Management Company: The Honest Cost Framework

 Worksheet: price your three options honestly

 Fill in the blank column from your own quotes and records.
-Print this page — it’s formatted to survive printing.
+Print this page, it’s formatted to survive printing.
+Prefer to do the arithmetic automatically?
+The free HOA management cost comparison calculator totals all three options for you, including the volunteer-hours line below, and runs entirely in your browser.

 | Line item | Full self-managed | Hybrid (money outsourced) | Full management | Your numbers |